maffblaster/maffblaster.github.io/_drafts/technology/gentoo/getting-help-on-the-gentoo-channel-on-freenode-irc.markdown

 title: Getting help on the Gentoo channel on Freenode IRC
 description: This entry teaches you how to connect to the Gentoo channel on the Freenode IRC in order to help from other experienced Gentoo users.
 date: 2014-10-13 11:13:36 -07:00
-tags: "Tutorial How-to IRC Gentoo #gentoo"
+tags: "Tutorial, How-to, IRC, Gentoo, #gentoo"
 ---

 Scenario: You've installed Gentoo, but you're having issues that you don't know how to resolve.
 Maybe a package isn't able to compile.
-Maybe you're not sure exactly what use flags are causing probems.
-You have blockers on the system and can't <code>emerge -uND @world</code> which is preventing you from .
-95% of the problems I have had using Gentoo has been because I lacked the knowledge I needed in order to resolve the problem.
-You've searched the internet bu t
+Maybe you're not sure exactly what use flags you should be using.
+You have blockers on the system and can't <code>emerge -uND --with-bdeps=y @world</code> which is preventing you from updating your system.
+95% of the problems I have had using Gentoo has been because I lacked the *knowledge* I needed in order to resolve the problem.
+If you've searched the internet (make sure you've search the official [Gentoo forums](http://forums.gentoo.org/)) but have not been able to find the information you need all hope is not lost!
+There are those smart nerds on the Gentoo IRC channel who are willing to help you troubleshoot issues you are having with doing all things Gentoo.

 If you successfully connect to the IRC channel, you'll see a message like this: